Elle L. Lynch - Writer, Creative Placemaker, Public Health Advocate

 Elle’s writing has appeared in newspapers, magazines, blogs, and scholarly journals.
 Her consulting services have been utilized by a number of area nonprofits and small businesses to develop client story libraries and engaging social media content.
 A chapbook of her flash nonfiction is forthcoming from Kith and Kin Press.
 She is currently at work on a collection of essays and public art projects exploring the importance of wild and green spaces to our individual and collective wellbeing.

-Elle lives in the Joslyn Castle neighborhood of Omaha, Nebraska with her partner, artist Joey Lynch, their children and cats.
+Elle lives in Omaha, Nebraska with her partner, artist Joey Lynch, their kids and cats.
 When not in her garden, Elle devotes her free time to advocating for local autonomist and abolitionist causes.